Chajir/title27-website/public/posts-md/what-is-title-insurance.md

 ---
-title: "What Is Title Insurance?"
+title: "What Is Title Insurance and Why It Matters for Florida Real Estate"
 date: "April 7, 2025"
 banner: "/images/title-insurance-banner.jpg"
+description: "Understand how title insurance protects Florida homeowners and why it’s essential for real estate transactions in Miami-Dade and beyond."
 ---

 Buying a home or commercial property in Miami or anywhere in Florida is a major investment.
 One of the most important steps in protecting that investment is understanding title insurance—and why working with a local title company makes all the difference.